SPFxHeroes/J.A.R.B.I.S.-Labs/Lab5/README.md

 1. While still running `gulp serve`, change the **Primary Power** of any of your currently added web parts to `<div style='color:green'>Science</div>` and observe what happens in the page.
 1. Injecting custom HTML is arguably tame, but the same technique could be used to inject custom JavaScript for malicious intent.
-1. At the top of the `JarbisWebPart.ts`, insert the following import:
+1. At the top of **JarbisWebPart.ts**, insert the following import:

    ```typescript
    import { escape } from '@microsoft/sp-lodash-subset';